Wintubers/w7-on-dell-inspiron-5566/README.md

 This project aims to get Windows 7 fully working on the i3 model Dell Inspiron 5566 from 2017.
 These are made for the one with the i3-7100U but should work with every model except for the base model which has the Intel Celeron CPU.
 Make sure you have Intel HD Graphics 620.
 This may work on a Dell Inspiron 5567 too (however this hasn't been tested by me)

 ## Specs of the laptop
-These are the specs of the base model Dell Inspiron 5566
+These are the specs of the i3 model of the Dell Inspiron 5566

 **CPU**: Intel Core i3-7100U (with Intel HD Graphics 620)